 The MMU Tobacco-Free Environment Policy shall be included in the: student and employee handbooks, new employee and student orientation programs, in admissions applications materials; and other campus documents where appropriate.
 Mount Marty University will provide information about tobacco cessation and prevention.
 Discipline will follow standard University code of conduct procedures.
 Sanctions will include but are not limited to verbal and/or written warnings, fines and community service.
-Student violations will be handled by the Vice President of Students.
-Employee violations will be handled by the appropriate President's Cabinet member.
+Student violations will be handled by the Chief Conduct Officer or designee.
+Employee violations will be handled by Human Resources or the appropriate supervisor.